prajwal470/Twitter-Live-Sentimental_Analysis_and_topic_tracking/README.md

 - ### Dash apps are rendered in the web browser.
 You can deploy your apps to VMs or Kubernetes clusters and then share them through URLs.
 Since Dash apps are viewed in       the web browser, Dash is inherently cross-platform and mobile ready.
 - ### You can learn about dash [here](https://dash.plotly.com/introduction)

+# Deploying
+### deployment is last part where you and other use your app simultaneously.
+### AWS, Google cloud, Microsoft Azure , heroku are some of the cloud pltforms that can be used for deployment.
+### before deploying you need to set up some files like procfile, requriments, runtime , if you are using nltk use nltk.txt and mention what to download
+## __If you are deploying using git hub Change your branch from master to main__